 Raku and Sweets Raku

-Sweets Raku seems to get all the attention (fully understandable, their desserts are amazing), but the sister restaurant Raku also deserves a mention.
-The Japanese restaurant focuses on robata Japanese skewers, but they also have a nice selection of other Japanese dishes.
-The agedashi tofu is amazing.
+Sweets Raku is a Japanese dessert cafe known for beautiful, innovative creations.
+Sweets Raku seems to get all the attention (fully understandable, their desserts are amazing), but the sister restaurant, Raku, also deserves a mention.
+Raku specializes in robata-style cooking, which means grilled meat and vegetables over charcoal, but they also have a nice selection of other Japanese dishes.

 Raku and Sweets Raku, Asian Plaza, Spring Mountain Road, Chinatown, Las Vegas